CSE237-SP24/project-ryan-eric-leon/README.md

 **Commands needed to compile our code**:

 If you wish to run our code, please clone this development branch.
 Here, you should find a file named 'script.sh'.
 Run this bash script to automatically compile and run our bankapp program.

+# **Iteration 3**:

+**Things completed in this iteration**:

+We deleted some branches that are no longer in use to clean up our repo.
+We tried to refactor our Menu class even further by introducing 2 new classes: ProcessUserDisplay and ProcessUserInput (replacing the previous UserInputValidity class).
+Based on suggestions we received, we created more unit tests overall to achive better test coverage.
+The user can create accounts protected by password now.
+If they want to switch to an account, they need to give the correct password.
+They can also change the password of the current account, as long as they input the correct old password.
+The password, just like the account balance, is able to persist after our Bank App closes.
+Note that our Menu class is only used for command line interactions.
+Thus, we do not have tests for it.

+**Issues**:

+Our design of the bank app ensures the default ('root') account will be initialized to 0 balance and empty password each time the user runs the program, regardless of the accounts file.
+The passwords are not hashed when stored, so anyone with access to the 'accounts.txt' file can see all the plain text passwords.
+We think this is acceptable for the sake of this project.
+The new account's name must be one string (i.e. no spaces in between, you can use underscore or dash if you like).
+This restriction also applies to the password and the command option.
+This is why there is an underscore in the 'change_password' option.

+**Commands needed to compile our code**:

+If you wish to run our code, please clone this development branch.
+Here, you should find a file named 'script.sh'.
+Run this bash script to automatically compile and run our bankapp program.